balqui/prefscript/README.md

 recursive functions; naturally doubles as a (purely functional) programming language, but it is not intended to be used as such.

+Incomplete as of today, hence not pip-installable yet.
+Please download the sources from `src` folder; file `uses_prefscript.py` contains the examples below.

-Each function in a script has associated Gödel number, nickname, comments, and code; also, the last operation used to construct it.
+Each function in a PReFScript has associated a Gödel number, a nickname, a comment, and code; also, the last operation used to construct it.

 Intended usage as of April 7, 2023 (for the names dp, pr_l, pr_r,
-tup_e, tup_i, s_tup, pr see the companion repository
+tup_e, tup_i, s_tup, pr please see the companion repository
 `https://github.com/balqui/cantorpairs`):